Classroom Climate and Academic Programming

 - Do current LGBTQ students feel supported by the administration—especially by the dean of students, dean of career services, and other officials who interact with students on a regular basis?

 - Are there gender-neutral bathrooms where transgender students feel comfortable?

 - Does the school’s insurance plan cover transgender transition expenses?

 According to a recent LSAC survey of applicants, job success of graduates is the most important factor considered by all applicants when choosing a law school.
-LGBT students may have unique concerns in this area.
-For example, some students have questions about whether they should be “out” in the interviewing process, how to field questions that may seem inappropriate or contain “hetero” assumptions, and how to find law firms that are LGBT friendly.
+LGBTQ students may have unique concerns in this area.
+For example, some students have questions about whether they should be “out” in the interviewing process, how to field questions that may seem inappropriate or contain “hetero” assumptions, and how to find law firms that are LGBTQ friendly.

-It is important to try to find out how proactive and qualified a school’s career services personnel are in addressing LGBT concerns.
+It is important to try to find out how proactive and qualified a school’s career services personnel are in addressing LGBTQ concerns.
 You may want to ask your contacts at the law schools that interest you some questions regarding their career services department.

-- Does the career services office or dean of students publicize external sources of support, such as the Lavender Law Conference or local LGBT bar association events?
+- Does the career services office or dean of students publicize external sources of support, such as the Lavender Law Conference or local LGBTQ bar association events?
 (See Resources for more information about these organizations and other career planning resources.)